wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 * * * *

+## Our data set: Sequencing Data

+One of the file types you are likely to encounter as a biologist is a fasta file.
+A fasta file contains DNA sequence information in the following format.
+The first line starts with a `>` and is followed by some sort of identifying information.
+The next line is your DNA sequence.
+You can have as many lines of sequence in one file as you like.
+To learn some other tools/tricks in the shell, we will be using these files located in `/Users/erdavenport/2013-09-19-chicago/lessons/thw-shell/data/emily`.

+The scenario: We are going to share our data with collaborators, but the data is a bit of a mess!
+There are inconsistent file names, there are extraneous "NOTES" files that we'd like to get rid of, and the data is spread across many directories.
+We are going to use shell commands to get this data into shape.
+By the end we would like to:

+1. Put all of the sequence data into one file called "all_data"

+2. Have all of the data files in there, and ensure that every file has a ".fasta" extension

+3. Get rid of the extraneous "NOTES" files

+4. Have a summary file that lists out the number of lines in each file

+If we can get through this example in the available time, we will move onto more advanced shell topics...

+* * * *
+**Short Exercise**

+We should be able to do one of these tasks already:

+1. Remove the silly "NOTES" files from the `emily` directory.

+* * * *

+**Wild cards**

+Navigate to the `emily` directory.
+This directory contains our sequencing data.
+If we type `ls`, we will see that there are a bunch of files which are just four digit numbers, a few files called `NOTES`, and a folder called `sequencing_data`.
+By default, `ls` lists all of the files in a given directory.
+The `*` character is a shortcut for "everything".
+Thus, if you enter `ls *`, you will see all of the contents of a given directory.
+Now try this command:

+    ls *1.txt

+This lists every file that ends with a `1.txt`.
+This command:

+    ls /usr/bin/*.sh

+Lists every file in `/usr/bin` that ends in the characters `.sh`.
+And this command:

+    ls *9*1.txt

+lists every file in the current directory which contains the number `9`, and ends with the number `1` and the extension `.txt`.
+There are three such files: `3901.txt`, `7901.txt`, and `9901.txt`.

+So how does this actually work?
+Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for files that match the given pattern.
+In this case, it identified four such files.
+Then, it replaced the `*9*1.txt` with the list of files, separated by spaces.
+In other the two commands:

+    ls *9*1.txt
+    ls 3901.txt 7901.txt 9901.txt

+are exactly identical.
+The `ls` command cannot tell the difference between these two things.

+* * * *
+**Short Exercise**

+Do each of the following using a single `ls` command without navigating to a different directory.

+1. List all of the files in `/bin` that contain the letter `a`
+2. List all of the files in `/bin` that contain the letter `a` or the letter `b`
+3. List all of the files in `/bin` that contain the letter `a` AND the letter `b`

+* * * *

 ### Redirection

-Let's turn to the experimental data from the hearing tests that we began with.
-This data is located in the `shell/data` directory.
-Each subdirectory corresponds to a particular participant in the study.
-Navigate to the `bert` subdirectory in `data`.
-There are a bunch of text files which contain experimental data results.
-Lets print them all:
+Let's turn to the experimental data from the sequencing experiment.
+This data is located in the `thw-shell/data/emily/` directory.
+Each file corresponds to the sequencing data for a particular individual in this experiment.
+We have two samples with similar names.
+The sequencing for 4490 didn't work well the first time (4490.1) so we tried re-sequencing the sample (4490.2).
+Let's combine the information for these two samples.

-    cat au*
+    cat 4480.*.txt

-Now enter the following command:
+We want to save that information to a file and eliminate the two other files:

-    cat au* > ../all_data
+    cat 4480.*.txt > 4480.txt

-This tells the shell to take the output from the `cat au*` command and dump it into a new file called `../all_data`.
-To verify that this worked, examine the `all_data` file.
-If `all_data` had already existed, we would overwritten it.
+This tells the shell to take the output from the `cat 4480.*.txt` command and dump it into a new file called `4490.txt`.
+To verify that this worked, examine the `4480.txt` file using `less`.
+If `4480.txt` had already existed, we would overwritten it.
 So the `>` character tells the shell to take the output from what ever is on the left and dump it into the file on the right.
 The `>>` characters do almost the same thing, except that they will append the output to the file if it already exists.
+If you have a file `4480.txt`, eliminate the two subfiles so we don't have duplicate information:

+	rm 4480.*.txt

 * * * *
 **Short Exercise**

-Use `>>`, to append the contents of all of the files which contain the number 4 in the directory:
+Use `>`, to create a single file called `all_data` that sits in the `thw-shell/data/` directory that contains all of the sequencing data in the `emily` directory, but not including the `sequencing_data` directory.

-    /home/swc/{{page.bootcamp_slug}}/shell/data/gerdal

-to the existing `all_data` file.
-Thus, when you are done `all_data` should contain all of the experiment data from Bert and any experimental data file from gerdal that contains the number 4.
+Once you have that `all_data` file created, append the sequencing .fasta files from the `sequencing_data` folder to the end of the file.

 * * * *

 ### Creating, moving, copying, and removing

-We've created a file called `all_data` using the redirection operator `>`.
+We've created a file called `all_data` using the redirection operators `>` and `>>`.
 This file is critical - it's our analysis results - so we want to make copies so that the data is backed up.
 Lets copy the file using the `cp` command.
 The `cp` command backs up the file.
 Navigate to the `data` directory and enter: